 #3.Hoplite Premium Compression Socks

-Another great option when it comes to the best deadlift socks are the Hoplite Premium Compression Socks.
+Another great option when it comes to the best deadlift socks is the Hoplite Premium Compression Socks.
 These are made of 90% nylon and 10% spandex, giving you that nice compression.
-As the name implies, these compressions socks are geared to deadlifters who need an extra tight sock for more support.
+As the name implies, these compression socks are geared toward dead lifters who need an extra tight sock for more support.
 But don’t worry, extra tight does not mean uncomfortable in the case of the Hoplites.

 Instead, we think there’s plenty of comfort with these socks.
 They are thin enough so that it stays cool and keeps moisture out.
 It is also engineered to improve circulation.
 And in terms of durability, we only have good things to say about them.
 They hold up well in the washing machine and the color remains strong with fading for a long time.